jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 In tandem with my paper note-taking practice, I iterated on my digital note-taking process.
 Over the next decade, I migrated to [NVAlt](https://brettterpstra.com/projects/nvalt/) and then [Bear](https://bear.app/), bringing my growing collection of notes with me each time.
 Task-tracking underwent it's own changes: from paper notebooks, to todo apps like [Wunderlist](https://en.wikipedia.org/wiki/Wunderlist), then [Todoist](https://todoist.com/), and finally to a single plain markdown file.

-If you're really into organizational systems, I recorded a [livestream](livestream) where I whiteboarded my reading, writing, and note-taking systems.
+If you're really into organizational systems, I recorded a [livestream](https://www.youtube.com/watch?v=KgPbX-FjwyM) where I whiteboarded my reading, writing, and note-taking systems.

 Today, I have over 700 notes spanning a decade, including this article, and my organizational systems continue to mature, though I've never felt quite satisfied.

-## Paper and digital: Advantages
+## Digital's advantages over paper

 In my decades of experimentation, I've found that my digital note repository does have advantages over my multitude of Moleskines.